PIH/openmrs-pwa-apzu-ic3/README.md

+# Setup

+## Linking to openmrs-react-components

+1) In your @openmrs/react-components directory: npm link
+2) In the top level directory of this project: npm link @openmrs/react-components

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>